AlexisMasseron/copyrightly.io/README.md

 CopyrightLY smart contracts allow content owners to register their works as what is called a [Manifestation](https://github.com/rhizomik/copyrightonto/tree/master/ActionsModel#overview).

-Manifestations are expressions of authors ideas into pieces of content that can be then used to prove authorship.
+**Manifestations** are expressions of authors ideas into pieces of content that can be then used to prove authorship.
-This is done through the [Manifestations](contracts/Manifestations.sol) contract, which records the IPFS hash of the manifestation content, its title and when it was manifested.
+This is done through the [Manifestations](contracts/Manifestations.sol) contract, which records the IPFS hash of the manifestation content, its title (additional metadata is planned) and when it was manifested.
 This information can be later used to proof authorship as the content can be retrieved from IPFS.

-However, it is not enough to register a manifestation.
-Some evidences should be also provided to support the authorship claim or the manifestation will expire after one day.
-There are evidences based on content uploaded (to IPFS), implemented by the [UploadEvidences](contracts/UploadEvidences.sol) contract.
+However, it is not enough to register a **Manifestation**. **Evidences** should be also provided to support the authorship claim or the **Manifestation** will expire after one day.
+Usually done by the author registering the **Manifestation** but anyone can add an *Evidence** supporting a **Manifestation**

+There are **Evidences** based on content uploaded (to IPFS), implemented by the [UploadEvidences](contracts/UploadEvidences.sol) contract.
 The uploaded content can be anything, from a screenshot to a scanned contract in PDF format.

-The might be also evidences based on having previously published the content online, for instance in YouTube.
+The are also **Evidences** based on having previously published the content online, for instance in YouTube.
-The [YouTubeEvidences](contracts/YouTubeEvidences.sol) contract implements evidences based on having the content available in YouTube.
+The [YouTubeEvidences](contracts/YouTubeEvidences.sol) contract allows claiming that a video **Manifestation** content is also available on YouTube.

 Future work:
+ - Register YouTubeEvidences from the user interface.
- - Make it possible to register **Claims** from the user interface, if someone else has registered content we own.
+ - Make it possible to register [Claims](contracts/Claims.v.py) from the user interface, if someone else has registered content we own.
+Currently, the contract is implemented but its functionality is not available from the Web client.
  - Evidences can be also added to **Claims**.
- - Implement a **[Token Curated Registry](https://medium.com/@tokencuratedregistry/a-simple-overview-of-token-curated-registries-84e2b7b19a06) (TCR)** of evidences supporting **Manifestations** and **Claims**.
-To add an evidence, an amount of the CLY token has to be staked.
+ - Implement a **[Token Curated Registry](https://medium.com/@tokencuratedregistry/a-simple-overview-of-token-curated-registries-84e2b7b19a06) (TCR)** of **Evidences** supporting **Manifestations** and **Claims**.
+ To add an evidence, an amount of the **CLY token** has to be **staked**.
- Anyone, the curators, can also mint some CLY and stake it to support an evidence, with the opportunity of winning additional CLY if they support and evidence of a winning manifestation or claim...
+ Moreover, anyone (the curators) can also mint some CLY and stake it to support an evidence, with the opportunity of winning additional
+ CLY if they support an evidence of a winning manifestation or claim... but the risk of loosing it otherwise.

 ## Table of Contents